Nesta on universities

 We're working with useful universities on a range of projects and being contacted by more all the time.

-See the film here about an event we're putting together across King's Cross with elements at University of the Arts London, other local HE institutions and Camden Schools
+See the film here about an event we're putting together across King's Cross with speakers from University of the Arts London, other local HE institutions and Camden, Islington and local Schools.

 Many are keen for us to speak at events, to host regional STEAM Co. launch events or provide faculty and/or students to help on STEAM Co.
 Days.
 Prof. Dave Hornby from Sheffield is one of our advisers and is working on a number of projects with us.